ChrisMunene/ChrisMunene/README.md

   - I love aeroplanes✈️ and anything to do with Aviation.
   - I love video games 🎮.
 Current favorites: FIFA 20 and Red Dead Redemption 2.
   - My go to jams when coding: Afrobeats!
 Favorite: On the low - Burna Boy ⭐️
-  - I love playing/watching soccer⚽ and rugby🏉 in my free time.
+  - I love playing/watching soccer⚽ in my free time.
 </details>

 <hr>